ofkm/svelocker-ui/README.md

 <div align="center"><h3>A Simple and Modern Docker Registry UI built with Typescript and SvelteKit.</h3>

+> [!IMPORTANT]
+> This project is currently in development.
+Features may not be available currently but may come in the future.
+Feel free to request or help contribute :)

 ### Home Page:

 <img width="800" alt="image" src="https://github.com/user-attachments/assets/79d38083-60fd-4a59-9fa3-11cabb040147" />